Dragon Quest Builders: Release

 ‘’Builders’’ was initially announced in July 2015 to be under development for PlayStation 3, PlayStation 4 and PlayStation Vita.
 Media speculation from when the game was first announced was that Dragon Quest Builders would be a Dragon Quest version of Minecraft, and IGN compared the game to Dark Cloud (2000).

 The game was released in Japan on January 28, 2016.
 PlayStation 4 and PlayStation Vita versions were released in North America, Europe, and Australia in October 2016.
 An "Ultimate Hit" version was released in Japan on December 1, 2016.
 It was also released for the Nintendo Switch in North America and PAL territories on February 9, 2018, and in Japan on March 1, 2018.
 Nintendo handled the publishing of the game on the Switch in the Western territories.
+It was released on PC on February 13, 2024.

 Reception

 Famitsu's panel of four reviewers all rated it a 9, giving the game an overall rating of 36 out of 40.
 IGN awarded it 8.9 out of 10, saying "Dragon Quest Builders admirably mixes the series' RPG traditions with Minecraft."
 GameSpot awarded it 8.0 out of 10, saying "The excellence of Dragon Quest Builders illustrates the versatility of this 30-year-old franchise as much as it speaks to the engrossing appeal of Minecraft-inspired creation."
 Kotaku listed it as one of 2016's top ten games, describing it as "an incredible RPG more akin to Actraiser" and "way better than Minecraft could ever be."
+During the 20th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Dragon Quest Builders for "Handheld Game of the Year" and "Family Game of the Year".